TrueWinter/DwindleJS/README.md

 ### set removeElementQueries(array)
 Sets the [Cheerio](https://npmjs.com/package/cheerio) queries that will determine which additional elements will be removed.
 This has no effect on the default removal of JavaScript and CSS elements.
 An error is thrown if the parameter is not an array.

+### get replacer()
+Returns the string or regex that will be replaced.

+### set replacer(replacer)
+Sets the string or regex that will be replaced.
+An error will be thrown if the replacer is not a string or RegExp.

+### get replaceWith()
+Returns string or regex that the replacer will be replaced with.

+### set replaceWith(replaceWith)
+Sets string or regex that the replacer will be replaced with.
+An error will be thrown if the replaceWith is not a string or RegExp.

 ### get ignoredFileExtensions()
 Sets the list of file extensions that will be ignored.
 This applies to HTML, JavaScript, and CSS files.
 Default: `.dwindle.js`, `.dwindle.css`.